jacklul/entware-pi-hole/README.md

 ## Requirements

 Only **aarch64-3.10, armv7-3.2 and x64-3.2** <ins>Entware architectures</ins> are currently supported.
-You will need at least **50-100 MB** of free memory on the device to be able to update the gravity database without running out of memory.
-Memory requirements increase as you add more lists.
+You will need at least **50-100 MB** of free memory on the device to be able to update the gravity database without running out of memory, memory requirements increase as you add more lists.
 Swap file is **recommended**.

 ## Installation